 Chief Rohlfing is a member of the International Association of Fire Chiefs, the Wisconsin State Chief’s Association, and the Metro Chiefs Association.
 He also proudly serves on boards of the Salvation Army and St. Josaphat’s Basilica Foundation.

-Chief Rohlfing is married to Maureen Rohlfing and the two have a son Ryan, currently attending Colorado State University, a daughter Kaitlin, who lives and works in the Denver metro area, and a daughter Jordan, who will graduated with her law degree from Madison in May 2014.
+Chief Rohlfing is married to Maureen Rohlfing and the two have a son Ryan, currently attending Colorado State University, a daughter Kaitlin, who lives and works in the Denver metro area, and a daughter Jordan, graduated with her law degree from Madison in May 2014.

 He has been extremely proactive in making continuous firefighting/EMS training a high priority, as well as strongly encouraging members to broaden their leadership education.
-He has worked tirelessly with union leaders to strive for fairness within the scope of reasonableness, creating a constructive joint operational atmosphere.
+He has worked tirelessly with union leaders to strive for fairness within the scope of reasonableness, creating a constructive joint-operational atmosphere.

 In the areas of health and wellness, his team has made dramatic strides in researching and putting into motion fitness programs that focus on preventing injuries through proactive measures, while also instilling an awareness of the importance of how good mental health plays a significant role in members’ ability to remain focused and ready to take on any day’s challenges.